Veteran Services

 Goodwill Temporary Services (GTS), privately funded by Goodwill Houston through the program’s own social enterprise income.
 GTS provides temporary job placement and staffing services for individuals with disabilities and those who are unemployed/underemployed.

-Contact: Roy Sambrano, 281-480-3930, 1140 West Loop N., Houston, TX 77055
+Contact: Roy Sambrano, 281-480-3930, 1140 West Loop North, Houston, TX 77055

 Mission Programs 1